nanaSun/nutritionix/README.md

 Download the project, and then npm install.
 After install running gulp serve and copy http://localhost/ to view the web.

-Note: I can't directly use yelp api, so I put it in the api.js and you can visit it by http://localhost:8888; You can also view it from my website: http://cherryvenus.com/project/diet/
+Note: I can't directly use nutritionix api, so I put it in the api.js and you can visit it by http://localhost:8888 .